• Best companies

 What home insurance covers

 Home insurance covers more than your house.
-It also covers detached structures on your property, all of your belongings and your assets if you’re responsible for injuries or damages to someone else.
-It will even cover the extra costs of living somewhere else if you can't live at home due to a covered loss.
+It also covers detached structures on your property, all of your belongings and liability if you’re responsible for injuries or damages to someone else.
+It even covers the extra costs of living elsewhere if you can't live at home during repairs for a covered loss.

 Learn more about what a standard home insurance policy covers.